tu-studio/lac26_presentation/slides/00-all.md

 - To understand the evolution of neural music production, I want to look first at the early history of neural networks
 - In 1957, the perceptron was introduced by Frank Rosenblatt, marking the beginning of neural network research
+- It was a simple model that could learn to classify inputs into different categories, by adjusting weights based on errors
+- These errors were calculated from prelabeld data, which is called supervised learning
 - Later, the multi-layer perceptron (MLP) was developed, allowing for more complex representations of data
-- In 1979, convolutional neural networks (CNNs) were introduced - replacing the matrix multiplications with convolution operations
+- In 1979, convolutional neural networks (CNNs) were introduced - replacing the multiplications with convolution operations
 - And two years later - Hopfield networks were proposed, introducing recurrent connections - temporal dynamics
 - Then the backpropagation algorithm enabled training of multi-layer networks - efficiently computing gradients
 - Before the deep learning era, Deep Belief Networks (DBNs) were proposed as a way to pre-train deep networks layer by layer